LogentriesCommunity/le_android/README.md

 The number and type of arguments of the 'AndroidLogger.createInstance' are as follows:

-(Context context, boolean useHttpPost, boolean useSsl, boolean isUsingDataHub, String dataHubAddr, int dataHubPort, String token, boolean logHostName)
+(Context context, boolean useHttpPost, boolean useSsl, boolean isUsingDataHub, String dataHubAddr, int dataHubPort, String token, boolean logTraceID, boolean logHostName)

 Note that exceptions are generate where mutually exclusive settings collide - these are:
 	"useHttpPost" and "useSsl" cannot be both true - HTTP is not available with TLS/SSL